-- 8.38 The maximum registration period includes any period where the student is registered as writing up. - 8.39 For MPhil, PhD, MD(Res), and EngD degrees the maximum period of registration begins on the date of initial enrolment on the research studies programme and ends on the deadline for submission of the thesis for examination.
+- 8.41 The maximum registration period includes any period where the student is registered as writing up. - 8.42 For MPhil, PhD, MD(Res), and EngD degrees the maximum period of registration begins on the date of initial enrolment on the research studies programme and ends on the deadline for submission of the thesis for examination.
 On submission of the thesis for examination a student is transferred to examination status and remains registered on their programme of study until either the award of the degree or termination of studies.
-A student who has not submitted their thesis for examination by the end of the maximum period of registration must apply to extend their period of registration for up to twelve months or for a maximum period prescribed by the terms of their studentship. - 8.40 The maximum period of full-time study for the awards of MPhil, PhD, MD(Res), EngD, DrPS, DPsych and DClinDent is 4 calendar years (including any writing up period). - 8.41 The maximum period of part-time study for the awards of MPhil, PhD, MD(Res), EngD, DrPS, DPsych and DClinDent is 7 calendar years (including any writing up period).
+A student who has not submitted their thesis for examination by the end of the maximum period of registration must apply to extend their period of registration for up to twelve months or for a maximum period prescribed by the terms of their studentship. - 8.43 The maximum period of full-time study for the awards of MPhil, PhD, MD(Res), EngD, DrPS, DPsych, DClin and DClinDent is 4 calendar years (including any writing up period). - 8.44 The maximum period of part-time study for the awards of MPhil, PhD, MD(Res), EngD, DrPS, DPsych, DClin and DClinDent is 7 calendar years (including any writing up period). - 8.45 The maximum period of full-time study for the award of ResM is 2 calendar years. - 8.46 The maximum period of part-time study for the award of ResM is 3 calendar years.